msh-shiplu/CodeSpace/USAGE.md

 ANSWER: D
 ```

-Here's an example, where GEM can automatically grades correct and incorrect answers without borthering the instructor.
-The difference in this example is the keyword *multiple_choice* that comes after the set of 3 numbers (specifying merit, effort, attempt).
-This keyword indicates that the answer should be simple enough that an answer that is different from the correct answer should be *automatically* graded incorrect.
+There are cases where teachers want to look at solutions whose answers do not exactly match the specified one.
+If such is the case, the teacher can specify the keyword *_manual_* that comes after the set of 3 numbers (specifying merit, effort, attempt).
+This keyword indicates that students' answers that are not exactly matched will be looked at by the instructor, instead of being marked "incorrect" automatically.

+Students' answers that are matched exactly are still automatically marked as "correct".

 ```
-# 5 2 1 multiple_choice Cardinality
+# 5 2 1 _manual_ Cardinality

 What is the cardinality of this set: {0, 1, 2, 3}?